calvinhlee23/invasion/README.md

 [Live Link][liveLink]

-Invasion! is an old-fashioned arcade game that requires a little bit of mathematical reasoning
+Invasion! is a retro arcade game that requires a little bit of mathematical reasoning.

 ![screenshot]